Darxo/Hardened/README.md

 - Hovering over the tile of a any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)
 - Colorize corpse name in tile tooltips
+- Add Setting (on) for displaying skill tags in the descriptions of active skills
 - Improve visibility of Miasma and Burning Ground
 - **Hand to Hand** and **Zombie Bite** skills will now always be sorted to the front in the UI
 - **Knock Back**, **Hook** and **Repel** can no longer be used on enemies which are immune to Displacement or which are Rooted.
 Using them will now print a combat log with the roll and hitchance of the attack